Relationship Therapy

 Relationship counseling is appropriate for relationships of all kinds including individuals who are married, dating, divorced, partnered, monogamous, non-monogamous, open, polyamorous, and of varying sexual and gender identities.
 When you first reach out to inquire about working with me I will likely want to arrange a phone call with each member of the relationship to ascertain issues of interest and consider past treatment or other mental health needs.

-We will then schedule three sessions.
-One will be an intake session with all parties so that I can ask questions to learn more about your relationship history and interest in treatment.
-Then I will meet with each partner separately to obtain a personal history and perspective on the relationship.
+After the initial phone consultation, we will schedule three meetings including an intake session with all parties so that I can ask questions to learn more about your relationship history and treatment needs.
+Then, I will meet with each partner separately to obtain a brief personal history and perspective on the relationship.
 We will all come together in the third session to review treatment goals and determine fit.
-Typically, I see couples on a weekly basis with a suggested three-six month commitment initially.
-As couples make progress, session frequency may decrease to 2-3x per month if indicated.
+Typically, I see clients on a weekly basis with a suggested three-six month commitment.
+As clients make progress, session frequency may decrease to 2-3x per month if indicated.

 Issues